cop3402fall19/syllabus/projects/README.md

 This will show you the list of releases.
 Ensure that your tag name is listed and that it is spelled correctly.
 If there are no releases, then you have not completed the tagging process.
 Double-check that you followed all the directions in the section above on submitting your project.

 You can view the tagged version of the repository by clicking on the random-looking string of seven characters beneath the tag name.
 This will take you to a diff of the latest commit from that version of the source code.
 Click "Browse Files" on the right to browse the tagged version of the source code.

+You can also view the source code from your repo's homepage by clicking the drop down just above the file listing, selecting tags, then selecting the tag you want to view.

 ### Resubmitting your project